alexisbalbachan/blog/_posts/2023-09-23-Pokemon-GEN-I-and-II-Link-Cable-Protocol.md

 <br><br>

-If both players are ready on that time window then the slave will be responding with 0x60 everytime it receives that value.
+If both players are ready on that time window then the slave will be responding with 0x60 every time it receives that value.
 This can happen multiple times until the master acknowledges it (sending **0x00**, the default acknowledge message).
 The slave will also reply the acknowledge message with its own acknowledge (also **0x00**):

 | #MSG | MASTER       | SLAVE       |
 |------|--------------|-------------|